zalando/postgres-operator/docs/administrator.md

 Pods are rotated `configure_spilo` will notice the version mismatch and start the old version again.
-You can then exec into the Postgres container of the master instance and call `python3 /scripts/inplace_upgrade.py N` where `N` is the number of members of your cluster (see `number_of_instances`).
+You can then exec into the Postgres container of the master instance and call `python3 /scripts/inplace_upgrade.py N` where `N` is the number of members of your cluster (see [`numberOfInstances`](https://github.com/zalando/postgres-operator/blob/50cb5898ea715a1db7e634de928b2d16dc8cd969/manifests/minimal-postgres-manifest.yaml#L10)).
 The upgrade is usually fast, well under one minute for most DBs.
 Note, that changes become irrevertible once `pg_upgrade` is called.
 To understand the upgrade procedure, refer to the [corresponding PR in Spilo](https://github.com/zalando/spilo/pull/488).

 ## CRD Validation